-- Resize Tanks (From 10K to 20K Tanks): It is possible to change the tank size so it appears the tank can hold more than it really can.
+Resize Tanks (From 10K to 20K Gallons): It is possible to change the tank size, so it appears the tank can hold more than it really can.
 The thresholds could also be changed so that overflow alarms appear at a higher level.
 The potential would be to overfill the tank causing an environmental leak.

-- Loss of Compliance Data: Reprograming the console could result in the loss of compliance data resulting in potential fines.
+Loss of Compliance Data: Reprogramming the console could result in the loss of compliance data translating to potential regulatory fines.